Cookies on this website

 You will need to meet the following criteria:

-• Have completed (or be due to have completed by the date of appointment) a DPhil/PhD in an area of mathematical, physical or (non-medical) life sciences
+• Have completed (or be due to have completed by the date of appointment) a DPhil/PhD in an area of mathematical, physical or life sciences.

-• Have a promising research idea and enough general understanding of AI ideas and techniques to envision major improvements and expansions of your research, as well as potential ethical implications.
-Fellows will be supported to develop their knowledge of AI during the fellowship
+• Have a promising research idea and enough general understanding of AI ideas and techniques to understand how these could lead to major improvements and expansions of your research, as well as potential ethical implications.
+Fellows will be supported to develop their knowledge of AI during the fellowship.

-• Have the support of an Oxford PI willing to host you in their lab in an MPLS department for the duration of fellowship
+• Have the support of an Oxford faculty member of an eligible Oxford department willing to host you in their lab for the duration of fellowship.

 • Have the creativity and initiative to develop innovative ideas and provide the intellectual energy and independent thinking necessary to deliver the research and adapt existing and develop new AI/ML techniques and methodologies to support research.